 Transform Your Legacy Learning Content Library into Training Gold

-You made a substantial investment in your learning content library, no matter how old it is right now.
+You made a substantial investment in your legacy learning content library, no matter how old it is right now.
 And to stretch that investment further by updating and reusing content is absolutely a smart decision.

 First and foremost, you want to ensure that you’ve got a learning content management system that’ll make it as easy as possible for you to consolidate and update your old content.
-For a killer learning strategy, your minimum requirements for this system should be searchability that’s similar to Google and accessibility for your employees on any mobile device—so it becomes your employees’ single source of truth.
+For a killer legacy learning strategy, your minimum requirements for this system should be searchability that’s similar to Google and accessibility for your employees on any mobile device—so it becomes your employees’ single source of truth.

 Over the years, we’ve honed the content consolidation process with our customers, including McDonald’s, Whole Foods, and H&R Block.
 We’ve created five easy steps that work for every content project, whether you’re tackling 100 documents or 10,000.
 Here’s the rundown: